Susheel4115/Eastvantage-react-assignment/README.md

 - No hot reload of web page.
 - Component will re-render only when there is a change in data from api end point.
 - Maximised the performance of application.
+- Axios is a simple promise based HTTP client for the browser and node.js.🕸

 ## Installation